Cornwall Care, Eden Project and Cornwall College team up to makeover care home gardens

 “Everyone knows the power of gardening and the benefits of having safe and relaxing open spaces, all the more so in these challenging times.
 It is fitting also that we are starting the project at Woodland in Dementia Awareness Week.”

 Principal and chief executive of TCCG, John Evans, said the College was delighted to be in a position to support Cornwall Care.

 “We are constantly looking for ways we can assist our incredible NHS and brave key workers, such as making and distributing PPE while continuing to teach our learners online so they can achieve their career goals,” he explained.

-“With a senior team that boasts multiple Ofsted inspectors, we know that a focus on quality is vital for an organisation to succeed, but it also needs a nurturing and caring heart.
+“We know that a focus on quality is vital for an organisation to succeed, but it also needs a nurturing and caring heart.
 Our colleges are here to passionately serve the communities in which we operate, so it is wonderful to be able to work with The Eden Project to support Cornwall Care and the many people it looks after.”

 TCCG and Cornwall Care recently launched The Care Academy at Cornwall College St Austell, dedicated to training the next generation of care workers and upskilling those who already have a career in the sector.

 Anyone interested in donating equipment and plants, should contact firstname.lastname@example.org